Brief History of the Hooper-Lee-Nichols House and Enslaved People

 A census taken in the state in 1754 found 55 enslaved people in Cambridge: 33 men and 22 women.
 Boston had far more, 646 men and 342 women, while Watertown, where the Hooper-Lee-Nichols House was located until 1754 when its borders with Cambridge changed, had 7 men and 5 women.

-The institution of slavery was abolished by case law in 1783 based on the Massachusetts Constitution of 1780.
-1 Although the institution soon afterwards began to die out, it took years for slavery in the state to cease: a person was sold at public auction in Cambridge in 1793.
+The institution of slavery was abolished by case law in 1783 based on the Massachusetts Constitution of 1780. [efn_note]Slavery in the Commonwealth of Massachusetts was effectively abolished in 1783 when Quock Walker, an enslaved man, sued Nathaniel Jennison for his freedom.
+A series of appeals sent the case to the Massachusetts Supreme Court, where it was decided in Walker’s favor based on the 1780 Massachusetts Constitution.[/efn_note] Although the institution soon afterwards began to die out, it took years for slavery in the state to cease: a person was sold at public auction in Cambridge in 1793.

 Brief History of the Hooper-Lee-Nichols House and Enslaved People